bhavyavarshney-123/NFT-Marketplace-Project/README.md

 ## Next Steps

-Frontend (MetaMask) integration is WIP, so CLI scripts are used for demonstration.
+Frontend with Metamask integration is WIP, so CLI scripts are used for demonstration.